-Calculating a return on investment (ROI) for content marketing is difficult because it involves so many different areas and people in an organisation and it rarely works in insolation from other marketing activities.
+Calculating a return on investment (ROI) for content marketing is difficult.
+It involves so many different areas and people in an organisation and it rarely works in insolation from other marketing activities.
 However, it should be possible to estimate the cost of content, how much it is used (or not) and track performance metrics.

 Take a sample of content to estimate the average cost of content, including copywriting and design fees.
 Use the average content cost to estimate the total cost of all your content.

 Once you know how much content gets produced you should also estimate the usage level.
-It’s not uncommon for around 50% content that is generated not to be used.
-Take a sample of content produced and find out what proportion was actually used.
+It’s not uncommon for around 50% content not to be used.
+Take a sample of content and find out what proportion was actually used.
 This will tell you if you have a significant problem with wastage.

-For performance measures it is important to select meaningful metrics that relate to your stated business goals.
-For raising awareness for instance page views are largely meaningless.
-Instead you should seek to track engagement metrics such as average time on page, bounce rate and pages per session are more relevant.
-For lead generation measuring the conversion rate to understand the quality of leads is more relevant than just the volume of leads.
+For performance measures it is important to select meaningful metrics that relate to your business goals.
+For raising awareness, page views are largely meaningless.
+Instead you should seek to track engagement metrics such as average time on page, bounce rate and pages per session.
+These are much more relevant.
+For lead generation, measuring the conversion rate to understand the quality of leads is better than the volume of them.

 4.Who are your customers?

 Developing buyer personas is a crucial next step in your content marketing strategy.
 Personas allow you to segment your customer base according to the behaviour and attitudes of different user groups.
-Buyer personas allow you to build detailed profiles of each important customer segment to help you better understand their needs, motivations, desires and preferences.
+Buyer personas allow you to build profiles of each important customer segment.
+It helps you better understand their needs, motivations, desires and preferences.
 They should inform your content marketing strategy and improve internal understanding of the needs and interests of your audience.

 Buyer personas can also help improve your conversion rate because they bring context to discussions around all aspects of the user experience.
 The Buyer Legends approach developed by Jeffrey and Bryan Eisenberg is a great process to use to develop a narrative of the user journey based upon individual buyer personas.
 Personas form the foundation of discussion here to examine each step of the customer journey.
 This enables stakeholders to identify specific pain points and concerns that may be preventing users from converting.